 Re-doing my staircase is something I wanted to do the minute I moved into my house – that was 17 years ago.
 I have always yearned for hardwood steps and white painted risers.
 Now I have them – yeah!!!
 The carpet held up extremely well all that time, but after seeing so many successful stair makeovers on so many blogs, I decided it was worth a shot, plus it was actually a whole lot cheaper than having them cleaned!
 Do you remember the before?

 Carpeted Steps and Risers

 I always thought since my home was a builders spec house that the steps had no bull-nose.
-But low and behold when I went to take a peak to see what was under the carpet I was surprised with bull-nose steps – a big plus.
+But low and behold when I went to take a peek to see what was under the carpet I was surprised with bull-nose steps – a big plus.

 The downside: the steps were not hardwood, but soft pine boards with lots of rough knots and imperfections.
 I didn’t let this stop me though.

 The hardest part of re-doing the stairs was the fact that they were opened on the outer edge.
 Removing the carpet between the balusters was tough and the carpet was adhered with glue and 20 staples on each outer edge.